NcxyZero/altair/.junie/guidelines.md

   2. Use type assertions when necessary (e.g., `value :: any`)
   3. If all else fails, you may skip typing for that specific case, but document why

+### Testing

+- **Do not create test files** in the project directory
+- **Do not create debug scripts** in the project directory for testing or debugging purposes
+- Use `luau-lsp.exe` for type checking and validation instead of creating separate test scripts
+- **Important**: When any new file has been created, run `bash update.sh` before analyzing with `luau-lsp.exe` to ensure all dependencies and project structure are properly updated
+- For functionality verification:
+  1. Use the existing type checking tools (`luau-lsp.exe` and `selene`)
+  2. Test functionality directly in `Roblox Studio` during development
+  3. Use the build system to verify compilation success

 ### Linting

-- The project uses Selene for static analysis
+- The project uses `Selene` for static analysis
-- Run Selene to check for issues:
+- Run `Selene` to check for issues:

   ```bash
   selene .
   ```

-- For Markdown:
+- For `Markdown`:
-  1. Fenced code blocks, headings and lists should be surrounded by blank lines
+  1. Blank lines should surround fenced code blocks, headings, and lists
   2. No multiple spaces after list markers
-  3. Indent: 2 spaces as in .editorconfig
+  3. Indent: two spaces as in `.editorconfig`
-  4. Always specify fenced code language, including "text"
+  4. Always specify fenced code language, including `text`
-  5. Do not specify fenced code language as "lua", use "luau" instead
+  5. Do not specify fenced code language as `lua`, use `luau` instead

 ### Dependencies

-- Dependencies are managed using Wally (defined in `wally.toml`)
+- Dependencies are managed using `Wally` (defined in `wally.toml`)
 - To add a new dependency:
   1. Add it to `wally.toml`
   2. Run `./update.sh` to install it